-- Headteachers should ensure that the above policies and procedures, adopted by governing bodies and proprietors, and particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - Ensure that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children (DfE, 2018.) - New safeguarding partners and child death review arrangements are in place - Should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
-They should also be prepared to supply information as requested by the three safeguarding partners. - Schools should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
-This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans. - Ensuring arrangements are in place that set out clearly the principles for sharing information within the school and with the three safeguarding partners, other organisations, agencies and practitioners as required. - Ensure child protection files are transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained. - Ensuring that all staff undergo child protection training (including online safety) at induction.
+- Headteachers and principals should ensure that the above policies and procedures, adopted by governing bodies and proprietors, and particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - Ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children (DfE,2018). - New safeguarding partners and child death review partner arrangements are in place - Should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
+They should also be prepared to supply information as requested by the three safeguarding partners - Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans. - Ensuring arrangements are in place that set out clearly the and principles for sharing information within the school or college and with the three safeguarding partners, other organisations, agencies and practitioners as required. - Ensure child protection files are transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained - Ensure that all staff undergo child protection training (including online safety) at induction.
 The training should be regularly updated.
-Induction and training should be in line with advice from the local three safeguarding partners (HSCP) every 3 years. - All staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually. - Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - Ensure that children are taught about safeguarding, including online safety.
+Induction and training should be in line with advice from the local three safeguarding partners (HSCP) 3 years. - All staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually - Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - Ensure that children are taught about safeguarding, including online safety.
 Schools should consider this as part of providing a broad and balanced curriculum.
-Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) have been mandatory since September 2020.
+Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) Mandatory since September 2020.